flowerinthenight/flowerinthenight.github.io/_posts/2020-06-17-string-split-awk.md

 _For personal reference:_

 Lately, I've been doing loads of CSV processing on the terminal with lots of string replacing/splitting.
-There are probably a better (shorter) way to do this but I've been leaning on `awk` a lot recently.
+There are probably better (shorter) ways to do this but I've been leaning on `awk` a lot recently.

 Some examples.